microsoft/trident/trident_api/docs/trident-api.md

 **Description:** A unique identifier for the RAID array.

+This is a user defined string that allows to link the RAID array to the mount points and also to results in the Host Status.
+The identifier needs to be unique across all types of devices, not just RAID arrays.

 ##### <a name="storage_raid_software_items_level"></a>7.3.1.1.3.
 Property `HostConfiguration > storage > raid > software > software items > level`

 |                           |                                                                           |